HMS Veryan Bay (K651): South Atlantic Squadron

 Veryan Bay arrived at Simon's Town, South Africa, on 19 November.
 After a series of visits to East African ports, the ship was nominated for transfer to the Reserve.
 On 19 January 1957 she sailed for the UK, calling at Lobito in Portuguese West Africa, Boma in the Belgian Congo, and sailed up the Congo River to Matadi.
 She then called at Libreville in French Equatorial Africa, São Tomé Island in the Gulf of Guinea, Lagos, Nigeria, Monrovia, Liberia, and Freetown, Sierra Leone.
 Veryan Bay arrived at Plymouth on 11 March, paid-off and was reduced to Reserve status.

 In reserve and disposal

-She remained in the Reserve Fleet at Plymouth until 1959 when she was placed on the Disposal List.
-The ship was sold to BISCO for demolition by Metal Industries and arrived in tow at the breaker's yard in Charlestown near Rosyth on 1 July 1959.
+She remained in the Reserve Fleet at Plymouth and was sold and scrapped on 1 July 1959.